svalkiers/clusTCR/docs/demo/index.md

 has_children: False
 ---

-## clusTCR demo
+## ClusTCR demo

-In this section we will go over some typical scenarios that you might encounter when you will use clusTCR.
+In this section we will go over some typical scenarios that you might encounter when you will use ClusTCR.

 ### > Scenario 1: clustering a single repertoire file